-Years of dedication to the system put in place by Osho and living by his words provided a great opportunity for her to flower as consciousness and shed many aspects of the ego.
-She also had several initiations into shamanic traditions and held circles assisting others on the path.
+Years of dedication to the system put in place by Osho and living by his words provided a great opportunity for her to flower as consciousness, shedding many aspects of the ego.
+She also had several initiations into shamanism and held circles assisting others on the path.

 This is when she came across Rohan and in an instant, she received the Deeksha, a direct transmission of grace she had been missing and had had only glimpses of.
-The Shaktipat instantly flowed to her through coming on contact with Rohan and her process of transmutation exploded into a new dimension.
+The Shaktipat instantly flowed into her heart through coming in contact with Rohan and her process of transmutation exploded into nirvikalpa samadhi.

-She has ever since dedicated completely to the Kundalini Transformation process through the Siddha Shaktipat System and has settled in the non dual awareness which is a result of the completion of the path of Kundalini.
+Since then she is dedicated completely to the Kundalini Transformation process through the Siddha Shaktipat System abiding effortlessly in advaita/non dual awareness, which is a result of the completion of the path of Kundalini.

-This also paved way for the foundation of the Sangha and the Vedic Vortex system.
-Prema has been part of this Shaktipat Sangha since its beginning, and over the years has had major karmic refinement through kriyas.
+This also paved way for the foundation of the Sangha and the AdvaitAshram System.
+Prema has been part of this Shaktipat Sangha since its beginning and over the years has had major karmic refinement through kriyas.

-She is well integrated in Advaita awareness and stable in her process diving deep in samadhi.
-Seeing her growth and dedication, her establishment in the kundalini awareness, she is sanctioned as a facilitator of Shaktipat, transmitting the grace and is capable of guiding others through the Shaktipat Process and the unfoldment of kundalini transformation.
-Yaari also combines Nritya dancing and movement with Shaktipat and she helds woman cycles.
+Seeing her growth and devotion, her establishment in the kundalini awareness, she was sanctioned as a facilitator of Shaktipat, and since then Prema transmits the Grace guiding other aspirants through the Shaktipat process and the unfoldment of Kundalini transformation.
+Yaari uses restorative yogasana, active meditations and combines Nritya/dancing and movement with Shaktipat.